skunnavakkam/skunnavakkam.github.io/content/_index.md

 Hi!
 I'm Sudarsh; I'm a Sophomore on leave from a physics degree at Caltech with the hopes of building magical models of brains.

 I care a lot about making the world a happier and more abundant place!
 I value kindness, honesty, and being genuine a lot, and try to practice these values as much as I can.
+I'm really fortunate for the people who I get to call my [friends](/friends) - they're all incredibly kind and driven, and overall just wonderful people to know.

-I'm interested in aligning AI systems, understanding the brain, and a bunch of miscellaneous Physics and Biology interests.
+I'm interested in aligning AI systems, understanding the brain, and a bunch of miscellaneous Physics and Biology interests, with more [here](/about)!

-I've written more about my interests [here](/about)!

 If you'd like to contact me, you can either use my [anonymous feedback form](/feedback) or find other contact information [here](/about).
 It'd always be a pleasure to meet new people!